facebookarchive/php-graph-sdk/docs/getting_started.md

 }
 ```

-> content: "If your app exists within the context of a Page tab, you can obtain an access token using the example above since a Page tab is very similar to a Facebook Canvas app.
-But if you'd like to use a Page-tab-specific helper, you can use the [`Facebook\Helpers\FacebookPageTabHelper`](reference/FacebookPageTabHelper.md)",
+> If your app exists within the context of a Page tab, you can obtain an access token using the example above since a Page tab is very similar to a Facebook Canvas app.
+But if you'd like to use a Page-tab-specific helper, you can use the [`Facebook\Helpers\FacebookPageTabHelper`](reference/FacebookPageTabHelper.md)
-> type: 'info',

 ### Obtaining an access token from the SDK for JavaScript